Pía León may best be known as one half of the chef duo of Central Restaurant, but this year she ventured out with her own solo restaurant, Kjolle.

 We each began with an aperitif made from cocao at the bar Mayo between Central and Kjolle before being led upstairs to our table.

 Kjolle offers a tasting menu and a la carte.
 We opted for the tasting menu, and added an extra course from the a la carte.

-- Amazonian Colors- Catch of the Day- Cacao- Taperiba.
+- Amazonian Colors- Catch of the Day- Cacao- Taperiba (a type of mango).
 This is a cold dish with delicate flavors.

 3. Tubers- Oca- Olluco- Potato.
 It’s amazing what you can do with potatoes and root vegetables.